In the words of the owner, Alex Maccan, "We don't do what we do for the plaudits

 We maintain large areas of the Estate as woodland

 to protect biodiversity.

-We reduce as much as possible the use of products in the vineyard using only those recommended, aimed to promoting and safeguarding the production area and the beauty of its landscape.
-Every day we take one more step on the road to environmental sustainability, for an ever better relationship with nature, the very nature in which we spend our lives.
+We limit the use of products in the vineyard as far as we can by using only those recommended, in other words only products that promote and safeguard the territory.
+Every day we take another step forward towards environmental sustainability, creating an ever better relationship with the nature in which we live.

 Our on-going commitment towards respecting the environment was recognised by SQNPI (Integrated Crop Management National Quality System) certification in 2018.